Dead Rising

 Dead Rising (デッドライジング, Deddo Raijingu) is a series of action-adventure games created by Keiji Inafune.
-It was originally developed by Capcom until Capcom Vancouver took over developing the franchise.
-As of March 31, 2022, the game series has sold 15 million units worldwide and is currently Capcom's sixth most successful intellectual property.
+It was originally developed by Capcom in 2006 until Capcom Vancouver took over developing the franchise and Microsoft Studios took over the publishing rights.
+As of December 31, 2024, the game series has sold 18 million copies worldwide and is currently Capcom's sixth most successful intellectual property.

 Setting

-The games in the franchise take place in fictional cities, although real cities are mentioned, the first game takes place in a large shopping mall in the town of Willamette, Colorado.
-The prequel for the second game Case Zero takes place in Still Creek, a small town near Las Vegas, while the main game takes place in Fortune City, a casino mall, the epilogue downloadable content Case West takes place in a Phenotrans facility nearby.
+The games in the franchise take place in fictional cities, although real cities are mentioned.
+The first game takes place in a large shopping mall in the town of Willamette, Colorado.
+The prequel for the second game Case Zero takes place in Still Creek, a small town near Las Vegas, while the main game takes place in Fortune City, a casino mall.
+The epilogue downloadable content Case West takes place in a Phenotrans facility nearby.
 The third game takes place in Los Perdidos, California.
 Dead Rising 4 takes place again in Willamette with a zombie outbreak happening in the Willamette Memorial Megaplex which was constructed to honor the victims of the first game's outbreak.

-Phenotrans is a multimillion-dollar pharmaceutical company.
-It creates and distributes Zombrex, a medicine which can, if taken daily, prevent an infected person from turning into a zombie.
-The company serves as the main antagonist of the series.
+The setting stems around the misconduct and subterfuge of the American government; whose primary stance in game portrays them as the main antagonist of the series, given the extents they go to bury their involvement with the creation of the zombies.
+Phenotrans, a multimillion-dollar pharmaceutical company which creates and distributes Zombrex, a medicine that can, if taken daily, prevent an infected person from turning into a zombie, acts and serves as a secondary antagonist in the story.
 There are also organizations like C.U.R.E.
-(Citizens for Undead Rights and Equality) which fights for the rights of the zombies.
+(Citizens for Undead Rights and Equality), which fights for the civil liberties of the zombies, and the ZDC (Zombie Defense and Control), representing an anti-zombie police force to prevent outbreaks.